-Mallaig is the terminus of the West Highland line extension, opened in 1901, and is situated on a rocky hillside beside the Sound of Sleat, with views across the sea to Skye and the Small Islands.
-It is a fishing village and the ferry port for Skye and the Small Islands of Eigg, Rum, Muck and Canna.
-There is also a ferry from Mallaig to Loch Nevis, and the village of Inverie as well as wildlife cruises and private hire provided by Western Isles Cruises.
+Mallaig is the terminus of the West Highland line extension, opened in 1901, and is situated on a rocky hillside beside the Sound of Sleat with views (and CalMac ferries) across the sea to Skye and the Small Islands (Eigg, Rum, Muck and Canna).
+There is also a ferry from Mallaig to Loch Nevis, Knoydart, and the remote village of Inverie as well as wildlife cruises and private hire provided by Western Isles Cruises.
 There is a wide variety of accommodation and restaurants.

-There are four trains from Glasgow via Fort William every weekday (fewer on Sundays).
-Refer to the ScotRail timetable for details.
-Mallaig is also the terminus for the Jacobite steam train between Fort William and Mallaig which runs from spring through to autumn, at Easter and during the Christmas festive season.
+There are normally four trains from Glasgow via Fort William every weekday (fewer on Sundays).
+Mallaig is also the terminus for the Jacobite steam train between Fort William and Mallaig.
 This is a very popular service and prior booking is essential to guarantee a seat.
-Please visit the Jacobite Steam Train website for timetable and tickets.